 You should also observe the setup process.
 If your rental company is one of the good ones, they will take action to keep their employees safe.
 This means the workers are using fall protection whenever possible as they build the structure.
 This also serves as a benefit because a lack of safe work practices on their part could impact you if an injury occurs because you could be determined as the controlling employer in a multi-employer worksite.

 Your Inspection ResponsibilitiesMany people are under the impression that the scaffold rental company’s initial inspection and certification means the system can be considered safe throughout the duration of the project.
 But this is not the case.
 Scaffolds should be inspected by a competent person after being built, before each shift, after any event that could undermine its structural integrity (e.g., a rainstorm) and periodically throughout the project.

 How to Identify a Competent PersonAccording to OSHA, a “competent person” is one who:

 - Is trained to understand the requirements of the scaffold standard

 - Can identify scaffold hazards

 - Has authority to immediately correct and eliminate hazards

-A competent person doesn’t necessarily have to be on-site babysitting the scaffolding at all times, however they do need to be there frequently enough to make sure it’s still safe under changing conditions at the worksite.
+A competent person doesn’t need to be on-site at all times, but they do need to be there frequently enough to make sure the scaffolding is still safe as worksite conditions can change.

-This kind of record keeping doesn’t have to be complex.
-Tagging systems are convenient and functional, and may be offered by your rental company.
-With this method, a tag is hung at the entrance to the scaffold.
+Record keeping doesn’t have to be complex.
+Tagging systems are convenient, functional and may be offered by your rental company.
+With this method, a tag is placed at the entrance of the scaffold.
 A green tag means the scaffold is safe to use, yellow means it’s being worked on and red means it’s not safe for use.
 The tag is a quick and easy visual signal that tells workers the status of the scaffold.
-There are also spaces for the competent person to check off and date, so it’s a great way to document that you’re complying with the standard.